uasoft-indonesia/badaso-landy-theme/website/docs/content-management/list-price-content.md

 To manage your menu price content on the landy theme, you can follow the step :
 1. You can open `Content Manager` in your badaso dashboard
-2. Select item `Landy` and choise `Fill Content' in Action button
+2. Select item `Landy Theme` and choise `Fill Content' in Action button
 3. Input your text price content to the price content form
 <p align="center">
   <a href="https://badaso-docs.uatech.co.id/">